-Paris conference set to discuss ways to provide aid to civilians in Gaza
+Macron says protecting civilians ‘non-negotiable’ at Gaza aid conference

 Financial aid

-More than 1.5 million people – or about 70 percent of Gaza’s population – have fled their homes, and an estimated $1.2bn is needed to respond to the crisis in the Palestinian territory.
+More than 1.5 million people have fled their homes, and an estimated $1.2bn is needed to respond to the crisis in the Palestinian territory.

-Cyprus President Nikos Christodoulides will present his plan for a humanitarian sea corridor to Gaza, which he has said aims for a “sustained, secure high-volume flow of humanitarian assistance to Gaza in the immediate, medium and long term”.
+Cyprus President Nikos Christodoulides’s plan for a humanitarian sea corridor to Gaza aimed for a “sustained, secure high-volume flow of humanitarian assistance to Gaza in the immediate, medium and long term”, he said.

-French officials said they are also considering evacuating injured people onto hospital ships in the Mediterranean Sea, off the Gaza coast.

-Paris sent a helicopter carrier off the Cyprus coast and is preparing another with medical capacities on board for that purpose.
+French officials said they were also considering evacuating injured people onto hospital ships in the Mediterranean Sea, off the Gaza coast.
+Paris sent a helicopter carrier off the Cyprus coast and was preparing another with medical capacities on board.

-Thursday’s discussions will also include financial support and other ways to help Gaza’s civilians.

 French help

-Paris has already provided an additional 20 million euros ($21.4m) in humanitarian aid for Gaza through the UN and other partners since October 7 and sent 54 tonnes of aid supplies via three flights to Egypt.
+France has already provided an additional 20 million euros ($21.4m) in humanitarian aid for Gaza through the United Nations and other partners since the war broke out on October 7 and sent 54 tonnes of aid supplies via three flights to Egypt.

-On Tuesday, the German government said it will provide 20 million euros in new funding, in addition to releasing 71 million euros ($75.9m) already earmarked for the UNRWA following a review it launched after the Hamas attack.
+On Tuesday, the German government said it will provide 20 million euros in new funding, in addition to releasing 71 million euros ($75.9m) already earmarked for UNRWA following a review it launched after the Hamas attack.

-European Council President Charles Michel and European Commission President Ursula von der Leyen are also attending the conference.
+European Council President Charles Michel and European Commission President Ursula von der Leyen were also attending the conference.

 The 27-nation bloc is the world’s top aid supplier to the Palestinians.
 It has sent almost 78 million euros ($83.4m) this year.